jeffgrady/RepData_PeerAssessment1/PA1_template.md

+# Step Data

+In this class project, we'll examine step data collected from activity monitoring devices.

 ## Loading and preprocessing the data

-Here, we load in our activity data and plot a histogram of the total number of steps per day:
+Here, we load in our activity data, calculate the total number of steps per day, and plot a histogram of the distribution of total number of steps per day:

 ```r